Welcome to the website of the Lieutenancy of Clackmannanshire

-To represent the Queen, including the presentation of certain honours (such as the BEM), medals and awards and attendance at the annual Remembrance Ceremony and Citizenship ceremonies within the county.
+To represent the King, including the presentation of certain honours (such as the BEM), medals and awards and attendance at the annual Remembrance Ceremony and Citizenship ceremonies within the county.

 To encourage and to assess nominations for Honours and other Awards.